marcusvaltonen/Homographies/README.md

     $ python setup.py build_ext

-Similar to the MATLAB function described above there is a function for computing putative homographies from point correspondences directly, and it is available as `solver_homography_planar_complete.py`.
+Expected input is the same as in the MATLAB function described above.
+Be careful with the order, as Fortran order is used.
+To avoid this, and use contiguous (C order), an example wrapper is found in the `python` subdirectory, `test_get_homography_25pt.py`.
 All tests have been done using Python 3.5.3.